 Differences Between Telescoping, Sectional, or Solid Piece Construction

 Now that we have gone over the different materials a flagpole can be manufactured from, let’s talk about the different construction options and which might work best for you.
 We have sectional flagpoles, solid piece poles, and telescoping types of flagpoles.

 Solid Piece Flagpoles

 Sectional flagpoles are easier to set up than single pole constructions, meaning you probably won’t have to have specialty equipment to get yours installed.
 You can also take them down and store them in 5’ or 6’ sections, which is much easier than trying to store a 20’ or longer metal tube.
-The sections also mean they are not quite as strong as single piece constructions, but if you don’t regularly have hurricane or tornado strength winds you should be alright.
-Sectional poles are also a little bit more budget friendly.
+The sections also mean they are not quite as strong as single-piece constructions, but if you don’t regularly have extremely strong winds, you should be alright.
+Sectional poles are also a little bit more budget-friendly.

 That’s all for this article.
-If you have comments or questions or have an American made flagpole that we didn’t include here, we’d love to hear from you in the comments section below.
-We hope this has been useful for you and you have found the perfect flagpole for your flag.
+If you have comments or questions or have an American-made flagpole that we didn’t include here, we’d love to hear from you in the comments section below.
+We hope this has been useful for you and that you have found the perfect flagpole for your flag.